Students who choose this degree program will receive a bachelor of science degree in the biological sciences with a physical therapy concentration.

 - Free Elective 3000+

 Disclaimer: The courses listed above are a sampling for marketing purposes only.
 Students should consult the College catalog and their academic advisor for course selection and degree progress.
-Students will work closely with an academic advisor to select courses and/or academic minors that fit their interests, as well as with the Career Development Center for career goals.
+Students will work closely with an academic advisor to select courses and/or academic minors that fit their interests, as well as with Career Services for career goals.
 While the academic advisor assists the student in planning his/her curriculum, the student is ultimately responsible for meeting the requirements of the curriculum selected.

 Hands on Experience